lilili-bot/mlops-infra-ta/README.md

     ```

 2. **Deploy to GKE Cluster:**
+    Update the `deployment.yaml` file to include the correct image path from Google Artifactory.
     ```sh
+    cd gke-infra/deploy/fast_api
     kubectl apply -f deployment.yaml
     ```

-    Update the `deployment.yaml` file to include the correct image path from Google Artifactory.
+    deploy debug pod with traffic simulation script
+    ```
+    kubectl apply -f alpine-pod.yaml
+    kubectl apply -f traffic-simulation-configmap.yaml
+    ```
+    login to the pod
+    ```
+    kubectl exec -it apline-curl -n otel-col -- sh cd script
+    traffic_simulation.sh
+    ```
+    You should see some 200 and 422 responses from service.
+To check details you could check the log of the service pod.
+The metics which we custimised with open-telemetry export also to pod log, for debuging purpose.
+    ```
+    kubectl logs -f <name-of-fast-api-service-pod>  -n otel-col
+    ```

 ## Monitoring and Tracing